dosgroup/DMAFWebViewController/README.md

     c) urls `webview://back` causes the current view controller to pop off the top of the stack.
 5. `self.titleTransformer` is called on `document.title`, and the output has whitespace trimmed.
 6. `document.documentElement.style.webkitTouchCallout = "none"` is called to disable the standard long-press menu (copy/open url/add to reading list).

+## DMWebView

+1. `setup` - self.scrollView.decelerationRate = UIScrollViewDecelerationRateNormal;
+2. `setup` - make the background white.
+3. `layoutSubviews` - remove the linen that is behind the web view.

 My philosophy is that these tweaks should, for the most part, be optional, but with sensible defaults.
 To that end, all the blocks (`self.otherSchemeHandler`, `self.titleTransformer`) have defaults set in `-init`.
 There is still some work to do making these tweaks optional and inserting customization blocks, but that's the goal.